supabase/realtime/forum/README.md

 1. Compute the new sorted member list.
 If unchanged, do nothing.
 2. Flip `:status` to `:rebalancing`.
 From this point, `Muster.designated/2` returns `{:rebalancing, members}` for all groups; broadcasters fan out to every member.
-3. **Cancel in-flight `:occupied_pending` claims.** Each waiting caller receives `{:error, :rebalance_in_progress}`. `Muster.join/3` retries this internally (up to 3 times, 20 ms apart), so callers don't see it unless the cluster is thrashing.
+3. **Normalize in-flight pending claims.** A `{:vacant_pending, []}` entry (a vacant RPC in flight with no waiters) is dropped — we no longer hold the group.
+A `{:vacant_pending, waiters}` entry (a claim arrived while a vacant RPC was in flight) is rewritten to `{:occupied_pending, waiters}` so the rebalance re-announces it and settles the waiters. `:occupied_pending` claims are kept and carried through; they are settled with `:ok` (step 7) once the new designated has been told (callers parked on `Muster.join/3` are **not** cancelled).
 4. Call `ExHashRing.Ring.set_nodes/2` with the new member list.
 The ring atomically swaps to a new generation; the prior generation is retained for one cycle.
-5. **Compute the delta**: for each `:occupied` or `:cooldown` group, ask the ring for both the new designation (`find_node/2`) and the previous designation (`find_historical_node/3` with `back: 1`).
+5. **Compute the delta**: for each `:occupied`, `:cooldown`, or `:occupied_pending` group, ask the ring for both the new designation (`find_node/2`) and the previous designation (`find_historical_node/3` with `back: 1`).
 Only groups whose designation actually changed are in the announce-set.
 With consistent hashing this is typically ~1/N of the candidate groups instead of ~all of them.
-6. For each `{new_designated, groups}` pair, send **one** `:receive_node_state` RPC bundling all groups for that destination.
+6. For each `{new_designated, groups}` pair, send **one** `:receive_node_state` RPC bundling all groups for that destination (groups whose new designated is this node are written to the local occupancy table directly).
 The receiver clears its prior entries for our node and inserts the fresh list.
+7. Settle the `:occupied_pending` claims whose designation changed: reply `:ok` to their parked waiters and move them to `:occupied`.
+The new designated has just been told via `:receive_node_state`, so the claim is satisfied.
-7. Walk our own occupancy table and drop entries for groups we are no longer designated for (those entries will be re-announced to us by the original source nodes during their own rebalances).
+8. Walk our own occupancy table and drop entries for groups we are no longer designated for (those entries will be re-announced to us by the original source nodes during their own rebalances).
-8. Flip `:status` back to `:stable`.
+9. Flip `:status` back to `:stable`.

 ### What callers see during the rebalance window